andorthehood/departure-mono-14/README.md

 [Helena Zhang](https://helenazhang.com) is one of my favorite pixel fonts.
 But it has always bothered my OCD that I have to set it to `11px` (or a multiple of 11) for its design pixels to align with screen pixels.

 I ran into the same confusing behavior described in [upstream issue #24](https://github.com/rektdeckard/departure-mono/issues/24): the glyphs live on a 7×14 grid, yet setting the font to `14px` does not produce a one-to-one mapping between the font's pixels and screen pixels.
 At `11px`, the pixels align, while the glyph cell is effectively 7×14 screen pixels.

-Departure Mono 14 resolves that mismatch cleanly.
-It preserves the glyphs and OpenType behavior of Departure Mono 1.500, but stores them as human-readable 7×14 bitmap sources and rebuilds the font with a 700-unit em.
+Departure Mono 14 resolves that mismatch, it preserves the glyphs and OpenType behavior of Departure Mono 1.500, but stores them as human-readable 7×14 bitmap sources and rebuilds the font with a 700-unit em.
 As a result, one design pixel maps exactly to one CSS pixel at `font-size: 14px`.

 As a bonus, the project also produces a BDF version for environments that support true bitmap fonts.

 ## Downloads